-We are about to find out all about it, so scroll down to read further.
+We are about to learn about it, so scroll down to read further.

 Yes, air purifiers can help deal with smoke.
-These units can get rid of smoke and similar other pollutants and odors from the air up to a good extent and keep your indoor air clean.
+Air cleaners can get rid of smoke and other pollutants and odors from the air up to a good extent and keep your indoor air clean.

 Do Air Purifiers Clear Out Smoke?

-If anyone at your home smokes a cigarette or cigar and you are irritated by the tobacco smell, then you have good news for you.
-You can use an air purifier to get rid of the smoke and the bad smell that results from it.
+If anyone at your home smokes a cigarette or cigar and you are irritated by the tobacco smell, then you have good news.
+You can use an air purifier to eliminate the smoke and the bad smell that results from it.

 The primary function of an air purifier is to clean out air from the room.
 First, it passes the air through its filters and removes particles or pollutants.
 After that, it releases the air back out of the room.

-Many people know that these air purifiers can prevent pollen, mold, and mildew.
-But these units can also help reduce smoke from your room and the odors resulting from it.
+Many know these air purifiers can prevent pollen, mold, and mildew.
+But these units can also help reduce smoke from your room and its odors.
 Moreover, it can also capture most of the chemical components that result from smoke.

 What Type of Air Purifier Is Best for Smoke?